26th Bucheon International Fantastic Film Festival

 The opening ceremony was hosted by Park Byung-eun and Han Sun-hwa, with the red carpet event held during the festival after 2 years.
 In addition face-to-face interaction between directors, actors, producers, and other people in the film industry and the audience also took place.
 The festival featured 268 films from 49 countries, and closed with New Normal, a Korean film by Jeong Beom-sik on July 17.
 92,353 people participated in the festival in 11 days.

-You Won't Be Alone by Goran Stolevski won 'Best of Bucheon award', whereas Christian Tafdrup of Denmark won 'Best Director Choice' for film Speak No Evil.
+You Won't Be Alone by Goran Stolevski won 'Best of Bucheon award', whereas Christian Tafdrup of Denmark won 'Best Director Choice' for his film Speak No Evil.